romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 #### Protolith interpretations

-Various origins have been proposed for these rocks, including: (1) residues of deep anatexis (Drury, 1980), (2) upper crust of a volcanic arc near a continental margin or continental tholeiites ([Peucat _et al._, 1990](https://doi.org/10.1016/0040-1951(90)90285-G)), (3) crystal fractionation from melts derived from a primitive mantle source ([Gravestock, 1992](https://oro.open.ac.uk/65312/)), or (4) a stratiform gabbroic complex at the base of the continental crust ([Galán and Marcos, 1997](https://doi.org/10.1007/s005310050162)).
+Various origins have been proposed for these rocks, including: (1) residues of deep anatexis (Drury, 1980), (2) upper crust of a volcanic arc near a continental margin or continental tholeiites ([Peucat _et al._, 1990](https://doi.org/10.1016/0040-1951(90)90285-G)), (3) crystal fractionation from melts derived from a primitive mantle source ([Gravestock, 1992](https://oro.open.ac.uk/65312/)), or (4) a stratiform gabbroic complex at the base of an extended continental crust ([Galán and Marcos, 1997](https://doi.org/10.1007/s005310050162)).
 Although no consensus exists, all the above interpretations suggest a sub-continental or arc-related tectonic environment.

 #### Thermobarometric estimates